larsalbrecht/SmartHotEdit/README.md

     }
 }
 ```

+## Script Plugins
+You can write pluginhosts to let SmartHotEdit support script languages.
+There are currently three Pluginhosts available.

+### Create own Pluginhost
+> coming soon

 ### LUA
 You can write plugins with LUA.
 For this, there is a helper library you need to require to your script.
 #### Example Plugins